 Cytoskeletal Dynamics in Oocytes

 Oocyte meiosis is a form of cell division specialized to produce the fertilizable egg.
-Our main interest is understanding how the cell division machinery, the cytoskeleton in particular, adapted to carry out these specialized divisions.
+Our main interest is understanding how the cell division machinery, the cytoskeleton in particular, adapted to carry out these specialized divisions at the very origin of starting the life of a new organism.

-For example, oocytes are exceptionally large cells storing nutrients for the embryo that divide very asymmetrically in order to retain these nutrients in a single egg cell.
+Oocytes are exceptionally large cells storing nutrients for the embryo that divide very asymmetrically in order to retain these nutrients in a single egg cell.
 How does the cytoskeleton support divisions in this extreme geometry?
-Indeed, we showed that, compared to mitosis of small somatic cells, additional, meiosis-specific mechanisms are required.
-Interestingly, we found that while in somatic cells microtubules dominate, in the oocyte key functions are taken over by the actin cytoskeleton; for example, an actin net transports chromosomes to the forming spindle and as we showed recently actin is also involved in regulating spindle assembly.
+In our earlier work we showed that, compared to mitosis of small somatic cells, additional, meiosis-specific mechanisms are required.
+We found that while in somatic cells microtubules dominate, in the oocyte key functions are taken over by the actin cytoskeleton; for example, actin facilitate nuclear envelope disassembly, an actin net transports chromosomes to the forming spindle and actin is also involved in regulating spindle assembly.

-To explore the conservation and diversity of these meiosis-specific functions, we are using marine model species such as the oocytes of starfish.
+To explore the conservation and diversity of these meiotic functions, we are using marine model species such as the oocytes of the echinoderm starfish or the cnidarian jellyfish, Clytia.
 These oocytes are highly transparent, exceptionally resistant to light and easy to handle, rendering them an excellent model for live cell microscopy.
 In our future work we aim to further establish these marine models by developing advanced imaging assays and tools for targeted molecular perturbations.
-In turn we will use these tools to further dissect mechanisms of meiotic divisions.

 Go to Editor View